 What is VidSync?

-VidSync is a free, open-source Mac application scientific video analysis.
+VidSync is a free, open-source Mac application for scientific video analysis.
 It was designed for 3-D measurement with a pair of cameras, but is also useful for 2-D measurement applications and those requiring efficient, organized event logging without any spatial measurements at all.
 It is equally applicable in freshwater, saltwater, laboratory, and terrestrial settings.

 - Measure 3-D points and lengths with sub-millimeter accuracy.